KjetilIN/Renewable-Energy-REST-API/readme.md

 ## Country searching ##
 Both current and history endpoint has the functionality of searching by country code and also name, which is an advanced functionality.
-We have implemented another bonus functionality, which searches the API if it does not find a country in the csv file.
-It will use the API: http://129.241.150.113:8080/v3.1/name/.
+We have implemented another bonus functionality, which searches the API and if it does not find a country in the csv file, it will use the API: http://129.241.150.113:8080/v3.1/name/.
 It will then search for any type of name in country body, which could be common, official and nativeName.
 This allows for searches of `/history/Kongeriket Norge`, which will return information about norway.